 Sights/ Optics: The front sight is a dovetailed post on a ramp with a protective hood.
 The rear sight is a tangent leaf with a “U”-notch which is graduated in meters 1-15, inclusive.

 Stock Configuration & Condition/ Grip: The arsenal refurbished stock is 4-pieces featuring ventilated metal upper and lower piston covers, a wood ventilated handguard and a wood forend and butt.
 The stocks feature a barrel band with a sling swivel on the left side, finger grooves on the forend, a through bolt, a semi-pistol grip, a straight comb, a sling swivel on the belly and a metal buttplate.
-The stocks have some light handling marks, scratches, nicks and scuffs.
-Notably, there is a patch repair on the left side of the forend between the through bolt and receiver, a light scratch on the left side of the forend just ahead of the grip, a patch repair on the front of the grip, some light finish loss at the border of the butt and butt-plate and there is some light wear at the toe.
+The stocks have some light handling marks, nicks and scuffs.
+Notably, there are two light cracks at the front left portion of the rear sight, a gap between the heel and butt-plate and a few light patches of finish loss.
 The LOP is 13.25” from the trigger to the rear end of the buttplate.
-The buttplate has finish loss around its leading edges, a patch of oxidation at the top and the area around the screw slots have been painted black.
-Overall, the arsenal refurbished stock is in Very Good condition.
+The buttplate has finish loss around its leading edges and the area around the screw slots have been painted black.
+Overall, the arsenal refurbished stock is in Very Good Plus condition.

 Type of Finish: Blued